 The qualitative element used to determine Satisfactory Academic Progress is a system of evaluations.
 Students are assigned theory and practical assignments and are evaluated at the end of each assignment period.
 Students are required to receive a final overall grade of 75% or above on all required evaluation elements and receive a 75% or above cumulative (start date to evaluation date) academic grade.
 All students shall take and pass all required examinations.
-Required examinations for Advanced Cosmetology, Cosmetology, Hair Designer and Advanced Esthetics students are Junior Final examinations, Periodic Senior evaluations (must pass a minimum of 2), Senior Final Examinations and Advanced Examination (if applicable).
-Required examinations for Advanced Manicuring and Manicuring students are Junior Final examinations, Senior Final Examinations and Advanced Examination (if applicable).
+Required examinations for Advanced Cosmetology, Cosmetology, Hair Designer and Advanced Esthetics students are Junior Final examinations, Periodic Senior evaluations (must pass a minimum of 2), Senior Final Examinations and Advanced Examination, Senior Final Examinations and Advanced Examination (if applicable).

-"Pass" is defined as follows:

-A grade of 75% or better is considered passing, with the following grading scale in effect:
+"Pass" is defined as follows: A grade of 75% or better is considered passing, with the following grading scale in effect: 93% - 100% = (Excellent) 85% - 92% = (Very Good)